awsdocs/amazon-kendra-developer-guide/doc_source/API_DataSourceSummary.md

 Required: No

  ** Id **   <a name="Kendra-Type-DataSourceSummary-Id"></a>
-The unique identifier for the data source\.
+The identifier for the data source\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 100\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`